LisaHackett97/MS1-Dog-Daycare/README.md

 - How to link to id on another page: Tutorial html links on [quackit.com](https://www.quackit.com/)
 - Code for animations from article on [geeksforgeeks.org](https://www.geeksforgeeks.org/how-to-create-fade-in-effect-on-page-load-using-css)
 - Code for nav bar and burger menu taken from bootstrap documentation and customized for the site.
+- CSS code solution to change colour of radio buttons found on a thread on stackoverflow. (https://stackoverflow.com/questions/4253920/how-do-i-change-the-color-of-radio-buttons)

 ### Map